EEESlab/examon/docker/README.md

 http://localhost:3000

-Follow the normal procedure for adding a new data source:
+Follow the normal procedure for adding a new data source (KairosDB):

 [Add a Datasource](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/)